The Legal Team To Protect Your Real Property Titles

 It is in your best interests to learn what your policy covers.
 Almost all insurers require a title search before they are willing to underwrite a policy.
 The title search protects property owners by finding existing defects or claims such as:

-- Undisclosed heirs to the property
+- Undisclosed heirs

 We assist clients throughout Florida with legal matters involving title insurance.
-To schedule a consultation, call Frank Chares Miranda, P.A. at 813-902-3925 or contact us online today.
+To schedule a consultation, call Frank Chares Miranda, P.A., at 813-902-3925 or contact us online today.
 Our office is located in Tampa.